 The attorney seeks the assistance of one or more medical experts – typically an independent physician well respected in his or her field – to review the records and provide an opinion.
 Often, multiple experts are needed in the reviewing phase to ensure all basis of potential negligence are covered.

-Example of a tab The medical experts prepare detailed affidavits specifying one or more acts or omissions constituting negligence by the medical professional.
+The medical experts prepare detailed affidavits specifying one or more acts or omissions constituting negligence by the medical professional.

 Only after these affidavits are signed can the attorney file a medical malpractice suit in Georgia.